 While scam artists attempt to take financial advantage of the elderly in a variety of different ways, the National Council on Aging has put together a helpful list of the most common scams that are used to take money from the elderly.
 These scams include:

 - Health Insurance Scams: Here a perpetrator tries to obtain their victim’s personal information by pretending to be a Medicare representative.

 - Counterfeit Prescription Drugs: This scam generally takes place over the internet and targets seniors who are looking online to purchase medication.
 The victim pays for medicine that either never arrives, that will not help their medical condition, or that turns out to be counterfeit.

 - Funeral Scams: This scam often occurs when a scammer attends a stranger’s funeral and tells the grieving spouse that the deceased spouse owed the scammer money.

 - Telemarketing Scams: Scammers commonly try to financially abuse the elderly over the phone.
 Telemarketing scams often involve fraudulent charities or shopping deals conducted over the phone where the promised goods are never shipped.

-- Internet Fraud: Internet scams come in variety of forms, but commonly involve sending a seniors an email that asks them to update their personal information.
+- Internet Fraud: Internet scams come in a variety of forms, but commonly involve sending a senior an email that asks them to update their personal information.

 - Pyramid Schemes: A pyramid scheme is a fraudulent business model that recruits members by promising a high rate of return on their investment in exchange for paying an initial fee.